knowledge-guided-machine-learning/Awesome-KGML-Papers/README.md

 To contribute a paper, link to a dataset, model, or include yourself or someone you know as a KGML researcher, please send a pull request with a modification of the appropriate markdown file and our team will merge the request.

-[Should we say that: we are planning to expand the list to papers, models, datasets, researchers, workshops/events, funding opportunities, tutorials, ...]
-[Should we also say something on how someone can get involved as a moderator or content creator?]
-[Should we create an organization for KGML and a landing page with info on what is KGML (similar to https://kgml-lab.github.io/) but defining each of the columns in this table?
-It looks like github.com/KGML is not available so I created https://github.com/knowledge-guided-machine-learning/ just as a backup.]

 ## Paper List
 <details>
 <summary> Paper list </summary>